surajbeston/chatterbot_nepali_corpus/README.md

 # chatterbot_nepali_corpus
 ## Nepali translated default training corpus for Python Chatterbot.
 #### googletrans python package has been used to translate all those default english words.
 #### You can use this to initially train your chatterbot to perform in nepali.
-Steps:

 #### Steps to initiate the training:
 <ul>